New York, Philadelphia and Norfolk Railroad: History

+Concept and planning

+Shortening the trip between Philadelphia and Norfolk had been a goal of many businesses dating back to the early 19th Century.
+In 1825 people travelled from Philadelphia by boat to dover and then by coach overland to Seaford, switching back to steamer to Norfolk.
+Later the Delaware Railroad (DRC) replaced the coach with rail.
+Later the DRC was connected to Wilmington, but it still did not succeed as expected.

-The idea of a railroad on the Eastern Shore dated back to the 1853 when the North and South Railroad was chartered by the Virginia legislature.
+The idea of a railroad on the Eastern Shore of Virginia dated back to the 1853 when the North and South Railroad was chartered by the Virginia legislature.
 It never initiated construction and in 1878 the Peninsula Railroad of Virginia acquired the rights.
-In 1882 the NYP&N was created by consolidating the unbuilt Peninsula Railroad Company of Maryland and the Peninsula Railroad of Virginia to create a railroad from the existing southern terminus at Pocomoke City to Norfolk.
+In 1882 the NYP&N was created by consolidating the unfinished Peninsula Railroad Company of Maryland, the Peninsula Railroad of Virginia, The Eastern Shore Railroad Company (of Virginia) and the New York and Norfolk Railroad Company to create a railroad from the existing southern terminus at Pocomoke City to Norfolk.

-The rail line to Pocomoke City had been built in stages, first by the Delaware Railroad and then by the Eastern Shore Railroad.
+The rail line to Pocomoke City had been built in stages, first by the Delaware Railroad, then by the Eastern Shore Railroad (ESR) and finally by the Worcester and Somerset Railroad (W&S) (which became the Peninsula Railroad Company of Maryland in 1880).
 The Delaware Railroad was only allowed to construct a rail line within the state of Delaware.
-After it reached Delmar in 1859, the 1835 charter of the Eastern Shore was revived and, in 1866 - after the disruption of the Civil War, the Eastern Shore extended the line to Crisfield, Maryland.
-It built a branch from a point at Kings Creek, called Peninsular Junction, to Pocomoke City in 1871; but it struggled and it was foreclosed on in 1879.
+After it reached Delmar in 1859, the 1835 charter of the ESR was revived and in 1866 - after the disruption of the Civil War - the ESR extended the line to Crisfield, Maryland where steamers connected it to Norfolk, as another attempt to shorten the route between Philadelphia and Norfolk.
+The W&S built a branch from a point on the ESR at Kings Creek, called New town Junction (later Peninsular Junction), to Pocomoke City in 1871 to try and serve more residents on the Eastern Shore.